julienvollering/DSMdepth/ms/ms.md

 High-quality DTMs are available for mainland Norway, which makes peat depth measurements the critical training data needed for DSM.
 Better infrastructure to make depth measurements findable, accessible, interoperable, and reusable would help DSM and other applications.
-Geoportal access and data exchange standards [like Natural England’s for peat surveys, -@naturalenglandDataExchangeStandard2023] are important.
+Geoportal access and data exchange standards, such as those developed in @naturalenglandDataExchangeStandard2023 for peat surveys, are important.
 Peat depth is quick and easy to measure, so integrating its measurement into existing national field programs, like Norway’s spatially representative nature monitoring or national forest inventory, would be helpful (although not sufficient for regional or local mapping).
 Low-altitude, drone-mounted GPR may prove an efficient approach for collecting many, accurate depth data in a landscape, by combining the advantages of airborne deployment and active sensing [@pelletierPeatAnalysesHudson1991; @ruolsDevelopmentDronebasedGroundpenetrating2023].